 Can you access much of the equity in your home?
 Home equity is the difference between your property’s current market value and what you still owe on your current home loan.
 So, if you have a home valued at $800,000 and a mortgage balance of $500,000, you have $300,000 equity in your home.
 If your new home loan allows you to borrow up to 80% of your home’s value ($640,000), your usable equity is $140,000 (total equity of $640,000 minus the $500,000 you owe on your mortgage).

 So that’s $140,000 you could use.
 Maybe you want to renovate, study full-time, take a sabbatical or write a No. 1 bestseller.

-Refinancing could be a great opportunity to roll any debts you have such as credit cards and personal loans into a home loan with a lower interest rate.
-Not only could you save on interest, you’ll also take the hassle out of having to manage several repayments.
+Refinancing could also be a good opportunity to consolidate any debts you have – such as personal loans, car loans and credit cards – into a new home loan with a lower interest rate.
+Not only can you save on interest, your finances may also be easier to manage under the one repayment.

 Just keep in mind that you don’t want to stretch short-term debts over 25 or 30 years, so you might want to make some extra home loan repayments to wipe off that debt quickly.